 - Buy Them Off: Pierce's solution to getting a family involves writing checks.

-- Con Man: Pierce's step daughter is scamming him for money by letting him think they have an actual familial connection.
+- Con Man: Pierce's stepdaughter is scamming him for money by letting him think they have a genuine familial connection.

 - Compliment Backfire: